rob-moss/terraform-iks/README.md

 There is a three step process to decomission the lab.

 1. Go into the IKS workspace and change the variable "action" from "Deploy" to "Delete" and Queue a Plan.
 Monitor in Intersight for the Completed deletion of the cluster deployment.
+Workspace > Variables > "action": edit.
+Then "Queue plan manually".

 2. Run a Destroy Infrastrucutre Plan on the {cluster_name}_iks workspace to delete the Kubernetes Policies from Intersight.
 Workspace > Settings > Destruction and Deletion > "Queue destroy plan".
 Wait for the Completion of the Destroy Apply.